ahoys/tiny-remote-executioner/README.md

 | CERT       | Path to the cert.pem -file to enable TLS. | undefined   |
 | KEY        | Path to the key.pem -file to enable TLS.  | undefined   |
 | PASSPHRASE | Encrypt private key with this passphrase. | undefined   |

-## Requirements

-- The machine needs to be able to run Bun.
-This means virtual machines using certain older CPU emulators like kvm64 may not work.